 In the practicals, you will be able to try out DPD and LBE using both simple ‘hackable’ codes and the general-purpose mesoscale modelling package DL_MESO.
 By the end of the course, you will gain insight into the capabilities of both mesoscale modelling methods.
 The practicals will consist of a series of guided exercises using the provided codes.

-Biomolecular systems can include proteins, DNA, lipids and the small molecules that interact with them.
-Individual residues, such as amino acids or nucleic acids, combine to form large complex macromolecules.
+Biomolecular systems can include proteins, DNA, lipids, and small molecules that interact with them.
+Individual residues, such as amino acids or nucleic acids, combine to form complex macromolecules.
 Here we will focus on how simulation tools like those you have learned about in the summer school can be used to study the structure and function of biomolecules.

-The two-and-a-half-day Machine Learning for Molecular Simulation activities consist of introductory lectures, practicals, and advanced seminars.
-The first two days are structure similarly, starting with a lecture with a high level overview and some theoretical background, followed by an introduction to the practicals.
-Students will use Jupyter notebooks on the Deepnote.com cloud provider, and the Gaussian Approximation Potential framework for fitting machine learned interatomic potentials.
-On the first day, the practical is about hard materials, the example is silicon carbide.
-The second day again starts with a higher level lecture, this time focussing on fitting molecular potential energy surfaces, and the following practical sessions, again using the GAP framework take the students through fitting a potential for toluene.
-On the last half-day, a series of advanced research seminars will be given by practitioners at the forefront of the field.
+The two day Machine Learning for Molecular Simulation activities consist of introductory lectures, practicals, and advanced seminars.
+The first two days are structured similarly, starting with a lecture with a high level overview and some theoretical background, followed by an introduction to the practicals.
+Students will use Jupyter notebooks on the Deepnote.com cloud provider.
+Students will be introduced to two popular methods for fitting interatomic potentials: the Gaussian Approximation Potential (GAP) and the Atomic Cluster Expansion (ACE).
+On the first day, the practical is about modelling organic solvents, specifically ethylene carbonate and ethyl methyl carbonate which are relevant for rechargeable battery applications.
+The second day again starts with a higher level overview of machine learned potential applications in chemistry, followed by a more detailed look at the ACE framework.
+The practical practical session will involve modelling inorganic perovskites for solar panel applications.

 to be added soon